Actively Recruiting

 • Significant ocular diseases such as glaucoma, diabetic retinopathy, or macular degeneration that affect OCTA imaging

-• Severe systemic diseases like advanced renal failure, active cancer, or severe liver disease
+• Severe systemic diseases including advanced renal failure, active cancer, or severe liver disease

-• For MINOCA group: coronary artery stenosis > 50% or functionally significant stenosis (FFR < 0.8), or myocarditis detected by cardiac magnetic resonance
+• For MINOCA group: coronary artery stenosis greater than 50% or functionally significant stenosis (FFR less than 0.8), or myocarditis detected by cardiac MRI

 • Pregnant or breastfeeding women